 - Putting Ads: As a newbie, I suggest you sign up for Google AdSense or Media.Net.
 So far this two is the best network for newbies to monetize their blog.
 Media.Net offers contextual ads (consist of text) which is perfect for a blog.
 You’ll also have your own account manager that’ll help you with better ad’s management and monetization.
 Check out Media.Net here.

 - Affiliate Marketing: Two networks that you need to join are Shareasale and Viglink.
-Those two are by far my favourite and easy to work with.
+Those two are by far my favorite and easy to work with.
 Shareasale and Viglink offer a great range of affiliate networks that you can choose as a newbie blogger.
 You can definitely find affiliate networks that you can join with.
 Check out Shareasale HERE and Viglink HERE.

 6. Grow your traffic

 After you created great contents for your blog, you need to attract readers by sharing it on social media platforms.
-The platforms that I love the most are Pinterest and Facebook.
+The platforms that I love the most are on Pinterest and Facebook.
 Those two are by far where I get my referral traffic from.

 Now you can either choose to pin manually or use an app for this.
 If you’re still a newbie, it’ll be better to use an app.
 Why?
 Because you will be hella busy making good contents and don’t really have time to do manual pinning.

-The apps that I used are Tailwind and Boardbooster.
-While Boardbooster takes care the autopilot pinning, Tailwind will give provide me information on my Pinterest account’s performance and I can pin to the Tribes for more reach.
+The apps that I used are Tailwind.
+Tailwind will provide me with information on my Pinterest account’s performance and I can pin to the Tribes for more reach.
 This is the strategy that I used to drive traffic to my blog and you can apply this also to help you grow your traffic.